 Forget London!
 Surprisingly, the UK's priciest place to dine out is up north

+According to a study by casino.org/uk/, who analysed data from Numbeo, Lancaster surprisingly takes the crown for the priciest three-course meal for two in the UK, averaging a hefty £90.

-The average cost of a three-course meal for two, at a UK mid-range restaurant, is £65.
+This surpasses the national average of £65 for a similar meal at a mid-range restaurant.

+Meanwhile, budget-conscious diners can find solace in Andover, where a three-course meal for two costs a mere £30, making it the cheapest option in the UK.

 - Lancaster, Lancashire - £90